bkhzhou/TruffleH-Assessment/README.md

 ```
 $ nodemon app.js
 ```
-or alteratively if you did not install nodemon.
+or alternatively if you did not install nodemon.
 ```
 $ node app.js
 ```